-- Low Strength: Low strength steels are generally only used for open piping, such as gravity sewers.
+- Low Strength Steel: Low strength steels are generally only used for open piping, such as gravity sewers.

-- Regular: Regular steels are used for general service, including water, and hydrocarbons.
+- Regular Steel: Regular steels are used for general service, including water, and hydrocarbons.
 These are services with no special requirements.

-- NACE: When pipe is to be used in wet H2S, NACE MR0175 is invoked to assure resistance to sulphide cracking, including the use of killed steel.
+- NACE: When a pipe is to be used in wet H2S, NACE MR0175 is invoked to assure resistance to sulfide cracking, including the use of killed steel.

-- High Strength: High strength steels are generally not approved for use under ASME B31.1 and B31.3. only the lowest of the grades are listed.
+- High Strength Steel: High strength steels are generally not approved for use under ASME B31.1 and B31.3. only the lowest of the grades are listed.
 High strength steels are used in pipeline service to reduce the pipe wall.

-- Corrosion Resistance: Chromium alloy steel also use molybdenum to control the microstructure.
+- Corrosion Resistance: Chromium alloy steel also uses molybdenum to control the microstructure.
 Corrosion resistance is improved.

 - Hydrogen Resistance: Generally, chrome and Molybdenum are added for hydrogen resistance.
 The Nelson Curves show the relationship between the partial pressure of hydrogen, temperature, and chrome content.
 The curves are found in API 941.

-- 400 Series: The 400 series steels are less available, and are more difficult to work with.
+- 400 Series Steels: The 400 series steels are less available, and are more difficult to work with.
 These steels are generally only specified for specific fluid conditions.
 400 series steels offer less corrosion resistance than 300 series.
 Ferritic stainless steel offers better abrasion resistance than do the 300 series.

 - Duplex Steels: Duplex steels have the corrosion resistance of 300 series, the abrasion resistance of 400 series, and are not subject to chloride cracking.